 The following is a Plus Edition article written by and copyright by Dick Eastman.

-Perhaps the most important questions are: “What happens to all these online accounts if you die abruptly?
+Perhaps the most important questions are: “What happens to all these online accounts if you die abruptly or unexpectedly become incapacitated?
 Will your information remain available to your heirs?
 Will your heirs be able to find this information, and will they know what to do with it?”

 Another question concerns the opposite problem: deleting or updating your publicly visible information after your demise.
 You might not want to leave a Facebook page online forever that says, “Having a great time here in Cancun.
 I wish I could stay here forever!”

 If a deceased person owned a safe deposit box at the bank, that box belongs to his estate, and whoever controls the estate gets to open the box.
 The same is true of the deceased person’s other assets: bank accounts, automobiles, and other personal possessions.
 Unfortunately, digital assets are not yet well defined in probate laws.
 Even so, there are steps you can take today to ensure that possession and control of your digital assets will be implemented in whatever method you wish.

 The remainder of this article is for Plus Edition subscribers only and will remain in the Plus Edition subscribers’ web site for several weeks.

 There are three different methods of viewing the full Plus Edition article:

 1. If you have a Plus Edition user ID and password, you can read the full article right now at no additional charge in this web site’s Plus Edition at http://eogn.com/wp/?p=46590.
 This article will remain online for several weeks.

 If you do not remember your Plus Edition user ID or password, you can retrieve them at http://www.eogn.com/wp/ and click on “Forgot password?”